 Want to welcome trans, intersex and gender diverse members to your sports club?
 Or maybe you already have members of the LGBTIQ community in your club and want to ensure they feel included and safe?

-I recently spoke at the Diversity and Inclusion in Sport Forum about the Flying Bats Women’s Football Club’s Gender and Sex Diversity Policy.
+I spoke at the Play by the Rules, 2007 Diversity and Inclusion in Sport Forum in about the Flying Bats Women’s Football Club’s Gender and Sex Diversity Policy.

 This policy is very progressive and differs significantly from the policies of the International Olympic Committee (IOC) and Football Federation Australia (FFA).

 You are welcome to download the Flying Bats Women’s Football Club’s Gender and Sex Diversity Policy and use it as a template to create your own.

 You can also watch a video of my presentation and download the slides.

 The Flying Bats Women’s Football Club is committed to a safe, fair and inclusive sporting environment, where all persons, regardless of gender identity or intersex status can contribute, participate, and be treated fairly with dignity and respect.

 We are a women’s club, but we recognise that gender isn’t binary, and not all people are, or identify as, female or male, women or men.
 We also acknowledge that strong evidence exists that trans, gender diverse and intersex people face significant barriers to participation in sport, and when they do participate, frequently face discrimination and harassment.